2010s in Bangladesh: Demographics

-Based on World Development Indicators published by the World Bank the population of Bangladesh grew from 150 million at the beginning of the decade to 161 million by the end.
+Based on World Development Indicators published by the World Bank, the population of Bangladesh grew from 150 million at the beginning of the decade to 161 million by the end.
 This signifies an annual population growth rate of 0.7%.
-Population density increased from 1156 to 1240 per sq. km.
+Population density increased from 1156 to 1240 per km^{2}.
 The urban population was 30.5% of the total at the beginning, which ended up at 36.6%.
 Dhaka, the largest city, with a population of 14.7 million, accounted for 31.8% of the total urban population by 2019.
-Age dependency ratio (% of working-age population) changed from 58.2% to 49.0% by the end of the decade.
+The age dependency ratio (% of working-age population) changed from 58.2% to 49.0% by the end of the decade.

-The influx of Rohingya refugees had impact on the demography of Bangladesh.
-From 25 August to 25 October 2017, around 605,000 Rohingyas arrived in Cox’s Bazar.
-Besides, almost 203,431 Rohingya refugees were already living at Ukhiya and Teknaf Upazila of Cox’s Bazar, and they had come there during the period from July 2005 to August 2017.
+The influx of Rohingya refugees had an impact on the demography of Bangladesh.
+From 25 August to 25 October 2017, around 605,000 Rohingyas arrived in Cox's Bazar.
+Besides, almost 203,431 Rohingya refugees were already living at Ukhiya and Teknaf Upazila of Cox's Bazar, and they had come there during the period from July 2005 to August 2017.
 The total number of Rohingya refugees staying in Bangladesh by the end of the decade was about 1,008,431.